 - NEW!
 Chapter on frailty covers a wide variety of interventions to optimize treatment.

 - NEW!
-Enhanced eBook format included with purchase offers review questions to enhance student learning.
+Enhanced eBook format is included with purchase.

 1. Geriatric Physical Therapy in the 21st Century: Overarching Principles and Approaches to Practice

 2. Aging Demographics and Trends

 5. Environmental Design: Accommodating Sensory Changes and Mobility Limitations in the Older Adult

 6. Geriatric Pharmacology

 7. Functional Outcomes and Assessment for Older Adults

 8. Exercise and Physical Activity for Older Adults

 9. Age-related Changes in Gait and Mobility

 10. Balance and Falls in Older Adults